MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-dimensional-model-using-dataflows.md

 ms.author: v-rerad
 ---

-# Best practices for creating a data warehouse using dataflows
+# Best practices for creating a dimensional model using dataflows

-Designing a data warehouse is one of the most common tasks you can do with a dataflow.
-This article highlights some of the best practices for creating a data warehouse using a dataflow.
+Designing a dimensional model is one of the most common tasks you can do with a dataflow.
+This article highlights some of the best practices for creating a dimensional model using a dataflow.

 ## Staging dataflows

 One of the key points in any data integration system is to reduce the number of reads from the source operational system.
-In the traditional data warehouse architecture, this reduction is done by creating a new database called a staging database.
+In the traditional data integration architecture, this reduction is done by creating a new database called a staging database.
 The purpose of the staging database is to load data "as is" from the data source into the staging database on a scheduled basis.

-The rest of the data integration will then use the staging database as the source for further transformation and converting it to the data warehouse model structure.
+The rest of the data integration will then use the staging database as the source for further transformation and converting it to the dimensional model model structure.

 We recommended that you follow the same approach using dataflows.
 Create a set of dataflows that are responsible for just loading data "as is" from the source system (only for the tables that are needed).
 The result is then stored in the storage structure of the dataflow (either ADLS Gen2 or Common Data Services).
 This change ensures that the read operation from the source system is minimal.